turnerlabs/terraform-ecs-fargate-nlb/README.md

-# Terraform ECS Fargate
+# Terraform ECS Fargate NLB

-A set of Terraform templates used for provisioning web application stacks on [AWS ECS Fargate][fargate].
+A set of Terraform templates used for provisioning network application stacks on [AWS ECS Fargate][fargate] using an NLB (network load balancer) rather than [ALB](https://github.com/turnerlabs/terraform-ecs-fargate).

 The templates are designed to be customized.
 The optional components can be removed by simply deleting the `.tf` file.